sebastiandittrich/heroicons-font/README.md

 This repository contains the [Heroicons](https://heroicons.com/) as a css font.

 ## Installation
-1. Download the `src` folder, add `fonts` as an asset to your website
+1. Download the `src` folder and add as an asset to your website.
 2. Modify the font urls in `heroicons.css` to match your asset path.
 2. Integrate `heroicons.css` into your website:
     ```html